-A simple way to check which of the two possibilities is the viable one consists of focusing on countries in which the fertility transition had yet to occur as of 1900.
+A simple way to check which of the two possibilities is the viable one consists in focusing on countries in which the fertility transition had yet to occur as of 1900.
 As it turns out, in the sample underlying column 1 only two countries experienced the transition before 1900, implying GDP per capita in 1900 might have been affected by the fertility transition: Sweden and Uruguay.
-In Column 2 we therefore omit these two countries, after which the point estimate rises (in absolute value) to a level reasonably comparable to that reported in Table 2 (see Table 4, column 2).
-Similarly, in the (slightly larger) sample involving primary school enrolment rates, the list of pre-1900 takeoff countries is Hungary, Sweden and Uruguay.
+In column 2 we therefore omit these two countries, after which the point estimate rises (in absolute value) to a level reasonably comparable to that reported in Table 2 (see Table 4, column 2).
+Similarly, in the (slightly larger) sample involving primary school enrolment rates, the list of pre-1900 take-off countries is Hungary, Sweden and Uruguay.
 Column 4 omits them, which also produces a numerically greater point estimate for YFD.
-In general, these results seem to provide some credence to the orthogonality condition discussed above.24
+In general, these results seem to provide some credence to the orthogonality condition discussed above.23

 The remaining columns of Table 4 report the results from the "fundamental determinants" check.
 In some cases the added controls appear significant (individually or collectively), yet they seem to have little influence on the coefficient for YFD.
-This suggests that while (say) early institutions might have impacted on the level of technological sophistication, the orthogonality between the level of technology and the timing of the transition ensures consistent OLS estimates.25 In other cases the controls turn out insignificant.
+This suggests that while early institutions might have impacted on the level of technological sophistication, the orthogonality between the level of technology and the timing of the transition ensures consistent OLS estimates.24 In other cases the controls turn out insignificant.
 That should not be taken as evidence of "lack of importance".
-Rather, it suggests that the variables in question likely have impacted on contemporary economic development through one or more proximate sources of income: the year of the take-off, or post take-off investment and fertility.26 of Influence.
-In the regressions above we did not control for current human capital.
-The reason is that human capital accumulation, in theory, is the key mechanism by which the fertility decline influences contemporary income.
-If true, it follows that once contemporary human capital levels are included in the regression, the impact from the fertility decline should evaporate.
+Rather, it suggests that the variables in question likely have impacted on contemporary economic development through one or more proximate sources of income: the year of the take-off, or post take-off investment and fertility.25

 3.4.
-The Fertility Transition and Current Labor Productivity: Exploring the Channels
+The fertility transition and current labor productivity: exploring the channels of influence